estesnr/estesnr/README.md

 - 🔭 I’m currently working on an interactive website for a client and developing my own API.

-- 🌱 I’m currently learning **MSSQL and other relational databases**
+- 🌱 I’m currently learning **MSSQL, MongoDB and other relational databases**

 - 👯 I’m looking to collaborate on **Ancient Beast**